 In addition to the Family Garden, my kids loved exploring other areas of the Wildflower Center.
 Climbing the tower to see the view of the surrounding grounds and checking out the butterfly garden is always on our list.

 The Wildflower Center is an affordable way to spend time.
 Children 4 and under are free and children 5 to 12 are only $3 (teens, students and adults are $9).
 The Wildflower Cafe offers breakfast and lunch items, but you are welcome to bring in food to eat in the picnic area.
-The Center also hosts great holiday events including Luminations, happening December 13 and 14.
+The Center also hosts great holiday events including Luminations, happening each December.
 To learn more about the Family Garden and the Center itself, visit www.wildflower.org.

 Lady Bird Johnson Wildflower Center 4801 La Crosse Ave.
 Austin, Texas 78739